2021 Iranian presidential election: Effect of COVID-19

-The government had administered 4 million COVID-19 vaccine doses, which is about 2.7% of the country’s population (82.91 million).
+The government had administered 4 million COVID-19 vaccine doses, which is about 2.7% of the country's population (82.91 million).
 Incumbent President Rouhani predicted that the virus breakout could affect voter turnout.
 The government has limited the maximum number of people allowed to gather at polling places.

 The Election Office vaccinated staff by obtaining vaccines meant for old people.
 Election staff are tested for COVID-19 with PCR tests.

 Raisi held a rally despite the pandemic according to the Associated Press.
 The hospitals were readied for a 5th wave of the pandemic.

 Fatwa

-The Supreme Leader and the Friday Prayers Imam of Isfahan had declared that blank votes are considered haram, and not voting would be considered a major sin.
+The Supreme Leader Ali Khamenei and the Friday Prayers Imam of Isfahan had declared that blank votes are considered haram, and not voting would be considered a major sin.

 TV debates

 Format

 The moderator asked every candidate different random questions, regarding economics, social and political, and people's issues.
 Additionally, 3 TV chats were televised, hosting 7 candidates.